BrewBlox/brewblox-documentation/docs/user/startup.md

 ## Getting the IP address of your Pi

 Connecting to your Pi using SSH requires you to know its address.
 Often, your network already knows the address of your Pi by its hostname.
-If your haven't changed it at [Step 1](#step-1-prepare-the-microsd-card), the default hostname of your Pi is `raspberrypi`.
+If you haven't changed it at [Step 1](#step-1-prepare-the-microsd-card), the default hostname of your Pi is `raspberrypi`.

 If using the name doesn't work, there are multiple tools to discover the IP address.